 Accreditations are endorsements from national and regional organizations that certify the school as meeting certain standards of education and quality.

 Not all private culinary schools are accredited, which can leave students unsure about the level of education that they’re receiving.
 Auguste Escoffier School of Culinary Arts is a nationally accredited institution.
-We are also a member of the International Association of Culinary Professionals, the National Restaurant Association, the American Culinary Federation, and the World Association of Chefs’ Societies.
+We are also a member of the International Association of Culinary Professionals, the National Restaurant Association, and the World Association of Chefs’ Societies.

 The cost of culinary school should not put the option to attend out of reach.
-Escoffier’s programs are competitively priced**, and financial aid and scholarships may be available to those who apply and qualify.
+Escoffier’s programs are affordable***, and financial aid and scholarships may be available to those who apply and qualify.

 Tuition costs vary based on the program and campus where you choose to study.
 Diploma programs at Escoffier range from $17,258 to $22,988 for the 2022-2023 school year.
 And degree programs (which include more credit hours) range from $28,825 to $35,685 for the 2022-2023 school year.

 “The cost for Escoffier is substantially less compared to the other schools I researched.”*

 Brent Unruh, Culinary Arts Graduate

 So, how can you pay for it?

 Since Escoffier is an accredited institution, our students may qualify for federal financial aid that would be unavailable at an unaccredited school.
 That means that students may be able to pay for culinary school with federal student loans if they apply and qualify.